BrutalTeam/go-netbox/docs/WritableServiceTemplateRequest.md

 ### NewWritableServiceTemplateRequest

-`func NewWritableServiceTemplateRequest(name string, protocol PatchedWritableServiceRequestProtocol, ports []int32, ) *WritableServiceTemplateRequest`
+`func NewWritableServiceTemplateRequest(protocol PatchedWritableServiceRequestProtocol, ports []int32, ) *WritableServiceTemplateRequest`

 NewWritableServiceTemplateRequest instantiates a new WritableServiceTemplateRequest object This constructor will assign default values to properties that have it defined,